 Thus, the idea of playing with the imagery of lavish consumption, stylishness and immaculate appearances created an atmosphere of excitement and activity for the 1980s British pop landscape.
-Sheffield-based Heaven 17 – formed as the more political and serious’ version of Human League by its ex-members – modelled its image imitating business corporations and turn up for photo sessions in pinstripe executive suits, smart ties and briefcases, selling ‘superlatively shiny pop – almost intimidating in its precision-tooled panache’ (Reynolds 2005: 372).
-After they released their first single – We Don’t Need This Fascist Groove Thang (1981), as an anti-Reagan and anti-Thatcher (leftist) protest single – they soon moved their critical eye from the leaders of the free world to the condition of the newly effective British society, reflected in their debut album, Penthouse and Pavement (1981).
-The album cover portrayed the band as busy group of corporate executives in their daily meetings – the concept being an ironic reminder of the state-sponsored information leaflets of the 1970s, now transformed to the 1980s – while the music video for the title song of the album continued this theme.
-In the video, Heaven 17 worked as an efficient unit in corporate business tower, with the utopian promise by the early 1980s technological gadgets, and even having their secret business ideas stolen by a secretary.
-Styling themselves as a corporation called BEF (British Electronic Foundation), and having the band Heaven 17 as their first product, it became part of anti-rockist polemic: they [BEF] talked of abandoning the idea of music as a world-changing force and accepting it as just a medium for entertainment” (Reynolds 2005: 372).
-Andy Beckett 35 years later interviewed a contemporary – ABC’s founding member and singer Martin Fry – and talked with him of finding brand names for the bands, being highly organied and trying to compete ‘in increasingly Thatcherite-sounding language’ (2015: 186), he decided to call early 1980s new pop entrepreneurs ‘secret hacherites’.
+Sheffield-based Heaven 17 – formed as the more political and ‘serious’ version of Human League by its ex-members – modelled its image by imitating business corporations and turning up for photo sessions in pinstripe executive suits, smart ties and briefcases, selling ‘superlatively shiny pop – almost intimidating in its precision-tooled panache’ (Reynolds 2005: 372).
+After they released their first single – We Don’t Need This Fascist Groove Thang (1981), as an anti-Reagan and anti-Thatcher (leftist) protest single – they soon moved their critical eye from the leaders of the free world to the condition of the newly effective British society, as reflected in their debut album, Penthouse and Pavement (1981).
+The album cover portrayed the band as a busy group of corporate executives in their daily meetings – the concept being an ironic reminder of the state-sponsored information leaflets of the 1970s, now transformed into the 1980s – while the music video for the title song of the album continued this theme.
+In the video, Heaven 17 worked as an efficient unit in a corporate business tower, with all the utopian promise offered by the early 1980s technological gadgets, and even having their secret business ideas stolen by a secretary.
+Styling themselves as a corporation called BEF (British Electronic Foundation), and having the band Heaven 17 as their first product, it became part of their ‘anti-rockist polemic: they [BEF] talked of abandoning the idea of music as a world-changing force and accepting it as ‘just a medium for entertainment” (Reynolds 2005: 372).
+When Andy Beckett 35 years later interviewed a contemporary – ABC’s founding member and singer Martin Fry – and talked with him of finding brand names for the bands, being highly organised and trying to compete ‘in increasingly Thatcherite-sounding language’ (2015: 186), he decided to call early 1980s new pop entrepreneurs ‘secret Thatcherites’.